-Spanish livestock breeding interest has showed a limited interest in cloning so far due to the high-implied costs.
+Spanish livestock breeders have showed a limited interest in cloning so far due to the high-implied costs.
 Additionally, while the preservation of positive productive traits through cloning is considered beneficial by livestock breeders, the erosion of biodiversity is considered as a blockage for this technology.